Jul 28, 2020

 Prepare your Smoker or Two Zone Fire on a Charcoal Grill.

-Remove any excess fat or silver skin from the rib rack.
+- Remove any excess fat or silver skin from the Rib Chops.
 Apply a light coating of olive oil to the meat to act as a binder for the seasoning.

-Season the rib rack moderately with Holy Cow BBQ Rub.
+- Season the Rib Chops moderately with Holy Cow BBQ Rub.
 Optionally, then add some coarse cracked black pepper all around the meat as well.
 Let these seasonings adhere for at least 15 minutes.

 Remove the chops and allow to cool.
 Slice and enjoy!